wesleydcm/nextjs-dashboard/README.md

 - `eslint-plugin-jsx-a11y` with Next.js to implement accessibility best practices.
 - Server-side form validation.
 - Use of the React `useFormState` hook to handle form errors, and display them to the user.

+### Authentication

+- Authentication to app using NextAuth.js.
+- Use of Middleware to redirect users and protect their routes.
+- Use of React's `useFormStatus` and `useFormState` to handle pending states and form errors.

 ---